“My name is Ozymandias, king of kings:Look on my works, ye Mighty, and despair!”

 For the small price of 10 Rupees you too can experience a river crossing as wild as this.

 The river crossing from Virupapur Gaddi to Hampi Bazaar is the closest feeling to storming the Normandy beaches in Allied Landing Craft.
 You are tightly packed in and are braced for the crash landing on the rocks/beach.
-Once landed you have to scramble up the river bank dodging hawkers and tour guides like incoming machine gun fire.
+Once landed you have to scramble up the river bank dodging hawkers and tour guides like incoming fire.
 Exhilarating!

 Thanks to Karen’s friend Kamila who recommended Hampi to us.